lshriver2/Rocket-Project/README.md

 # Rocket-Project
-Rocket Project

-I am working on a project for a rocket team competition
+I am working on a project for a rocket team competition.

 We will have a raspberry pi Zero that will need to control a pi camera and a motor (I am using an H-bridge).